How Everett Works

 Syllabus

-In the second class in the GISES series, student cultivate their capability to take action and strengthen their skills of self-initiated leadership, critical reflection, strategic thinking as well as various practical skills needed for designing impactful social projects with community partners.
+In the second class in the Digital Justice series, students cultivate their capability to take action and strengthen their skills of self-initiated leadership, critical reflection, strategic thinking, tech skills, as well as various practical skills needed for designing impactful social projects with community partners.
 In this course students:

 2. Understand the processes of developing a full project proposal, including planning, developing clear goals and objectives, project implementation plans, monitoring and evaluation systems, timelines, and budget.

-3. Grow a relationship with a project partner and developed their own detailed proposal for an ICT-related project in collaboration with that partner.
+3. Grow a partnership with a community organization and develop their own detailed proposal for a social justice project that utilizes digital technology in collaboration with that partner.

-4. Gain confidence and motivation in technology-related problem-solving and self-learning and learn to use technology effectively in social change work and civic participation.
+4. Gain confidence and motivation in digital technology-related problem-solving and self-learning, and learn to leverage digital technology tools to contribute to efforts of social justice.

 SOCY107B